PingYenChen/Python-Portfolio-Project/README.md

 This dataset is sourced from Kaggle (https://www.kaggle.com/datasets/ninzaami/loan-predication).

 A given dataset contains loan application information.
 Analyse these dataset to assist lender to explore, visualise and automate the loan eligibility process based on the information provided by applicants.
-Lastly, applying the machine learning tools to see which model would predict the applications that should be approved/rejected.
+Lastly, applying the machine learning tools to identify the best model(s) that would predict the application  outcomes with highest accuracy rate

 ## Columns of data